Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 </blockquote></pre>

 6\.
-As with the `php5-cli` package, this should show up in your Ansible output when you run the playbook once again:
+As with the `php-cli` package, this should show up in your Ansible output when you run the playbook once again:

 `ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}